deepaksrivastav/deepaksrivastav.github.io/_posts/2017-06-28-openshift-origin-installation.md

 ---
 layout: post
-title: "OpenShift Origin All-in-one Installation"
+title: "OpenShift Origin all-in-one VM"
 date: 2017-06-28 09:36
 categories: openshift containers
 ---

-This is a quicker way of installing an all-in-one OpenShift Appliance on Centos 7 for development purposes.
+This is a guide for creating an all-in-one OpenShift VM based on Centos 7 for development purposes.
 I did all this on my Fedora 25 machine with libvirt installed.

 This will not only install the latest available stable version of OpenShift Origin, but also deploy Docker registry, Router and confgure NFS on the appliance.
 It will also configure persistent store for docker registry.

-**Step 1** Start a centos vagrant box
+### Step 1: Initialize a centos 7 vagrant box

 ``` bash
 $ vagrant init centos/7
 ```

-**Step 2** Upgrade RAM and CPU
+### Step 2: Upgrade RAM and CPU

 ``` ruby